kekyo/DupeNukem/README.md

 NOTE:

-* `CancellationToken` argument(s) can be defined anywhere in the argument set.
+* `AbortSignal` argument(s) can be defined anywhere in the argument set.
+  * Includes inside nested object fields.
 * The above example is a call in the JavaScript --> .NET direction.
-  .NET --> JavaScript direction calls are not yet allowed to use `CancellationToken` in 0.10.0.
+  .NET --> JavaScript direction calls are not yet allowed to use `CancellationToken` in 0.26.0.

 ----